Donanemab: History

-Results

-There was a reduction in plaque level which was highlighted through improved cognition and ability to perform daily activities.
-Phase II showed promising results at the beginning without analyzing its effects and the data in detail.
-It was concluded that there was no substantial difference in the results between the placebo group and the participants infused with donanemab.
-After phase II, the trial was stopped.

-Side effects

-There was an overview on the Integrated Alzheimer's Disease Rating Scale (iADRS) when taking donanemab and the scores were similar to the placebo group, showing no significant difference.
-There were cases of ARIA-E but only asymptomatic which is an improvement from the symptomatic participants seen in phase I. Lilly decided to continue trials for donanemab but discontinue the trials with the BACE inhibitor in October in 2018.
-In 2021 the TRAILBLAZER-ALZ trial was completed, indicating the current success of donanemab as it slows down the development of Alzheimer's disease; but with the side effects still being problematic, further investigation was needed.

-Phase III

-In October and November 2020, Lilly extended the TRAILBLAZER-ALZ to have a second study.
-It was run with 87 sites across Canada, the Netherlands, and Poland.

-In May 2023, the company reported its phase III study showed the drug could slow the pace of Alzheimer's disease by 35%.
-The 35% slowing is a relative reduction based on a subgroup analysis, which is considered an hypothesis, not proof of the claim.
-Several experts have criticized the use relative values, calling it "misleading".
-In July 2023, results from 1,736 people treated with donanemab showed slowing of Alzheimer's progression at 76 weeks, with 24% of the people displaying cerebral edema.

 Society and culture

 Legal status

 In July 2024, donanemab was approved for medical use in the United States.
 The US Food and Drug Administration (FDA) granted the application for donanemab fast track, priority review, and breakthrough therapy designations.

 In October 2024, donanemab was approved for medical use in the United Kingdom by the Medicines and Healthcare products Regulatory Agency.

 In March 2025, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency recommended the refusal of a marketing authorization for donanemab for the treatment of early Alzheimer's disease.
 In June 2025, the CHMP started a re-examination of its refusal.
 Donanemab was authorized for medical use in the European Union in September 2025.

 Economics

 The list price for donanemab is for a course of therapy lasting a year.

 Names

 Donanemab is the international nonproprietary name.

 Donanemab is sold under the brand name Kisunla.

 Research

 Improvements in amyloid imaging technology have linked the excess Aβ peptide outside the cell with the development of Alzheimer's disease.
 The overproduction of the Aβ peptide creates a plaque in certain parts of the brain, disrupting neurotransmission.
 Donanemab attacks the soluble and insoluble plaque buildup, slowing the progression of the disease.